Edem2326/CIPHR-FISH/README.md

 - Move all image files that contain "test_M2_data" in their names into the folder named, "test."
 - Move all image files that contain "test_M2_mask" in their names into the folder named, "test_masks."

+- Here is the file organisation structure [file system](fileSystem.png)

 <img width="482" height="458" alt="file system" src="https://github.com/user-attachments/assets/dc3828b9-630e-43aa-94c4-76d200fc85e0" />